29 Mar, 2024

 Illinois Workers’ Compensation Death Benefits Explained

-The Illinois Workers’ Compensation Act provides financial benefits to families when a worker dies as a result of a job-related injury or occupational illness.
-Workers’ compensation is a no-fault system.
-That means surviving dependents may qualify for benefits even if the deceased worker was partially responsible for the accident.
+The Illinois Workers’ Compensation Act ensures that the families of workers who died as a result of a workplace accident or occupational illness receive financial benefits.
+This operates as a no-fault system, and surviving dependents may qualify for benefits even if the deceased worker was partially responsible for the accident.

-To begin a claim, the surviving dependent must file an Application for Adjustment of Claim with the Illinois Workers’ Compensation Commission (IWCC).
-This filing formally starts the case.
+To file a workers’ compensation claim for the death of a loved one, eligible dependents must file an Application for Adjustment of Claim with the Illinois Workers’ Compensation Commission (IWCC).
+Doing so formally starts your case.

 Filing Deadline for Death Benefits